IPS-Eye-White

 Finally we need to pay attention to the Savior's parable of the good Samaritan (Luke 10:30-37),

-However, what is truly amazing is the number of times the Scriptures tell us that we will be judged, not by how much faith we have, but by what that faith produces.
-In other words, every person will be judged by the fruit they bear - their actions/deeds that came about as a result of their faith.
+However, what is truly amazing is the number of times the Scriptures tell us that we will be judged, not by how much faith we have but by what that faith produces.
+In other words, every person will be judged by the fruit they bear - our actions/deeds that stem from our faith.

 The Old Testament Says We Will Be Judged According To Our Deeds

-Unless we are extremely foolish, we would do well to pay close attention to those verses in the Old Testament that tell us that God said that not only would He withdraw from people who practiced evil, but He would actually hate them and would neither pity nor feel sorry for them.
-Note that in all cases, the reason given for the Lord's reaction is the evil deeds of the person or people involved.
-In other words, God will repay according to a person's deeds.
+Unless we are extremely foolish we would do well to pay close attention to those verses in the Old Testament that tell us that God said that not only would He withdraw from people who practiced evil, but He would actually hate them and would neither pity nor feel sorry for them.
+Note that in all cases, the reason given for the Lord's reaction is the evil deeds of the person or persons involved.

 Their deeds will not allow them To return to their God.
 For a spirit of harlotry is within them, and they do not know the Lord.
 Moreover, the pride of Israel testifies against him, and Israel and Ephraim stumble in their iniquity; Judah also has stumbled with them.
 They will go with their flocks and herds To seek the Lord, but they will not find Him; He has withdrawn from them.
 (Hosea 5:4-6 NASB)